mituldas1999/Bug-report-on-the-Yummly-Component/README.md

 **Title:** Unable to Save Favorite Recipe in Yummly Component 📌

 **Description:** 📖
-When attempting to save a favorite recipe within the Yummly Component, the system returns an error message saying “Unable to save.
+When attempting to save a favorite recipe within the Yummly Component, the system returns an error message saying, “Unable to save.
 Please try again later.”

 **Steps to Reproduce:** 👣
 1. Open the app and navigate to the Yummly Component.
 2. Select any recipe.
-3. Click on the ‘Save’ or 'Heart' icon to add to favorites.
+3. Click on the ‘Save’ or 'Heart' icon to add to your favorites.
 4. Observe the error message.

 **Expected Result:** 🎯